coffman686/EECS-510-Final-Project-Braille-Translation-Language/README.md

 This is simply a brief synopsis of our language and a lesson in how to use our machine and language at a technical level.
 For a more in-depth description of our language's intent, purpose, and structure, please see the [Language Summary](Documentation/language_summary.md).

 The requirements of the EECS 510 final project are fulfilled in this repository, and you can access them through the various folders.
 For part 1, refer to the above summary.
 For parts 2 and 3, refer to [AutomataAndTesting](AutomataAndTesting/).
-NOTE: The letters in parentheses next to the lambda transitions on the DFA are just to keep track of which letter would be generated at the end of each path, they do not affect the machine in any way.
+**NOTE**: The letters in parentheses next to the lambda transitions on the DFA are just to keep track of which letter would be generated at the end of each path, they do not affect the machine in any way.
 For parts 4 and 5, check out [DataStructure](DataStructure/).
 These are linked below with instructions on when you might want to use them, but this is for those not grading.
 These links are only provided for the convenience of the grader/professor.
 Thanks for grading!

 ## Purpose and Intent